Graph and wreath products of cellular automata: Definitions and conventions

-Reversible cellular automata form a group denoted $\Aut(\Sigma^\Z)$, and we denote by $\mathcal{G}$ the set of isomorphism classes of subgroups $\Aut(\Sigma^\Z)$ (which does not depend on $\Sigma$ \cite{KiRo90}).
+This definition does not depend on $\Sigma$ \cite{KiRo90} (as long as $|\Sigma| \geq 2$).
 We also call groups in $\mathcal{G}$ \emph{groups of cellular automata}.
-Sometimes we talk about the natural action of a group $G \in \mathcal{G}$, this means we assume $G$ is represented in some way as a concrete group consisting of cellular automata on some full shift $A^\Z$ and the natural action is its defining action on $A^\Z$.
+Sometimes we talk about the \emph{natural action} of a group $G \in \mathcal{G}$, this means we assume $G$ is represented in some way as a concrete group consisting of cellular automata on some full shift $A^\Z$ and the natural action is its defining action on $A^\Z$.